By Canada specialist Emily

-The most popular way to view the bears in winter is by tundra vehicle with a guide.
+The most popular way to view the bears in winter is by tundra vehicle with a guide (though you can also do this in summer, too).
 These giant six-wheel vehicles have no trouble rumbling across the wild landscape.
 They let you cover more ground than on foot, so you’re likely to see more bears.
 And, the vehicles are heated, so you don’t need to worry about the sub-zero temperatures outside.

 For most Audley polar bear trips there is a maximum of 16 passengers in each tundra vehicle, which guarantees everyone a window seat.
 However some lodges' tundra vehicles do accommodate more passengers; your country specialist will be able to discuss the options with you.
 While you’re in a larger group than if walking, I found that everyone showed the same level of reverence for the landscapes and wildlife we saw.
 When a large male polar bear lumbered toward our vehicle, a hushed silence descended on us all, with the exception of a few stifled gasps.

 The bear sniffed cautiously at the tractor-sized wheels before hoisting himself up onto his hind legs to peer through the windows, clouding the glass with the steam of his breath.
 We were the ones being observed.

 Another highlight was coming across a pair of male polar bears sparring just a short distance away.
 We could hear them smacking and swiping each other with their great paws as they wrestled in the snow.